If you are interested in requesting me as a speaker at your event or following my work, please contact me directly at: firstname.lastname@example.org

 - The New Laws of Robotics

 - Good / Ethical Robot Design

 - Robot Canary in the AI Coalmine

 I am continually updating the research behind these topics and customize ‘thought provoking’ and ‘impactful’ presentations to suit your audience.
 I regularly keynote at global tech conferences with a unique combination of economic insight and human empathy.

-Andra Keay | Since moving to Silicon Valley in 2011 and finishing my Masters, I have been focusing on the large scale socio-technological implications involved in commercializing robotics.
+Andra Keay | Since moving to Silicon Valley in 2011 and finishing my Masters in HRI, I have been focusing on the large scale socio-technological implications involved in commercializing robotics.
 I’ll be sharing my personal views here, and at times on CITRIS, svrobo.org and robohub.org.

 Since 2012, I’ve been the Managing Director of Silicon Valley Robotics, the non-profit industry group supporting innovation and commercialization of robotics technologies.
 I am a trained futurist, also founder of the Robot Launch global startup competition, Robot Garden maker space, Women in Robotics and core member of Robohub.org, the site for news and views of research robotics and early stage commercialization of robotics.
 Https://robohub.org

 I am a mentor, investor and advisor to startups, accelerators and think tanks, with a strong interest in commercializing socially positive robotics and AI.
 The views of Silicon Valley Robotics represent as closely as possible the combined viewpoints of our robotics association.
 Http://svrobo.org